kubernetes-sigs/image-builder/docs/book/src/capi/providers/proxmox.md

 *We suggest creating a new role, since no built-in PVE roles covers just these.*

-Note that you might have to change disk format from `qcow2` to `raw` in `images/capi/packer/proxmox/packer.json.tmpl` if the storage for the VM disk is block only.
+Note that you might have to change disk format from `qcow2` to `raw` using the `disk_format` packer flag if the storage for the VM disk is block only (see the note below).

 ### Building images for Flatcar